ravennst/PDD-Ico_Terrain_Gen_Test/Documentation/Tesselation_v2_method.md

 - We will use the value for each row as the Latitude &phi; for the start point &phi;<sub>1</sub> and end point &phi;<sub>2</sub>.
 - The Longitude &lambda; is calculated as 0 rads for &lambda;<sub>1</sub> and (2 \* &pi;)/5 for &lambda;<sub>2</sub>.
 This will be true until we reach the bottom of the first primary triangle.

+- Ignore all of that BS above.
+- We divide the edges of the first quad by the tesselation level.
+We already have the first four points for those quads so they can be plugged in directly.
+  - Before, the tesselation level was how many times an edge was divided in half but now its a direct number to divide by.
+- The vertices of the first 4 edges are saved to the vertex array in a clockwise order, starting from the North Pole.
+  - This is so we know which vertices serve as outside vertices that get shared with the other 9 quads of the icosahedron.
+  - When we know the array addresses of each subdivided vertex, we could determine face associated without even calculating the vertices.
+All calculating the vertices does is give us the coordinates of each vertex.

 ## <span style="background-color: blue;">Results and Discussion</span>

 - Summarize the improvements.